Notorious (The Saturdays song): Promotion

 The single was premiered on Chris Moyles's breakfast show on 20 May 2011 on BBC Radio 1.
 On Sunday 22 May 2011 the song was released for digital download in the UK, although it was released in Ireland 20 May 2011.
 The Saturdays took to the stage of So You Think You Can Dance Live Results Show, where they performed the song for the very first time.
 The Saturdays performed at Parc y Scarlets for the Enjoy Summer Festival 2011 in Wales.
 Including various gigs across the United Kingdom including the Alton Towers and the Portrush Ultimate Beach Party.
-The girls promoted the single on Radio 1 Live Lounge on 21 June, also coveing a mash up of "I Need a Dollar" and "Buzzin'" by Aloe Blacc and Mann.
+The girls promoted the single on Radio 1 Live Lounge on 21 June, also covering a mash up of "I Need a Dollar" and "Buzzin'" by Aloe Blacc and Mann.
 They were also the special musical guest on The Graham Norton Show on 24 June.
 The Saturdays then took the stage and performed on T4 the following day.